 CIOs must establish a strategic partnership with their CEO by linking conversations to business outcomes, metrics, benefits and real choices.

-Picture the scene: The company’s strategic planning session for 2019 starts in 15 minutes, but Jay, the CIO, still hasn’t received a meeting invitation.
-Instead, 15 minutes later, he sees the chief financial officer, chief operating officer, chief security officer, chief marketing officer and chief human resources officer enter the meeting room and shut the door behind them.
-Does this situation feel familiar?
+You may think your role has been sidelined.
+Instead of acting as a strategic partner to the CEO, you're left out of the strategic planning meeting.
+Picture the scene: The company’s strategic planning session starts in 15 minutes, but as CIO, you still haven't received a meeting invitation.
+Instead, you see the chief financial officer, chief operating officer, chief security officer, chief marketing officer and chief human resources officer enter the meeting room and shut the door behind them.

 Most CIOs seek approval, rather than inviting their CEOs to participate in the IT decision-making process.
 This can lead CEOs to view the IT department as a service provider, rather than as a strategic business partner.
 This, in turn, can lead to reduced IT budget and a lack of CIO involvement in the making of decisions that affect business outcomes.

 “Whether the CEO views IT as service provider or strategic business partner often comes down to the CIO’s ability to engage the CEO in conversations that offer real choices and demonstrate understanding of the overall enterprise strategy,” says Leigh McMullen, Research Vice President at Gartner.
 “The conversation the CIO has with the CEO should therefore include how to improve profit margin and gain competitive advantage.”

 Digitalization provides an opportunity for CIOs to change their role from approval seeker to a contributor with a seat at the strategy table.
 It has given them the impetus to become strategic partners to CEOs.
 Digital disruption has placed technology at the heart of most business discussions, and IT is now regarded by CEOs as an important strategic asset and a means by which they can innovate.